audathuynh/auth/README.md

 ### Problem 1

-I am the client, I have just sent you (the server) my username and password and I have received a JWT ticket.
+I am the client, I have just sent you (the authentication server `A`) my username and password, and I have received a JWT ticket.
 How do I verify that the JWT ticket I have obtained is really from you?

 ### Problem 2